 It’s in the name—transitioning to Advanced Analytics requires that you have data scientists and other staff with advanced skills and experience in algorithms, AI, and machine learning.
-Overcoming this challenge sometimes just involves designing and encouraging professional development programs for you existing BI analytics staff to update their skills for Advanced Analytics.
+Overcoming this challenge sometimes just involves designing and encouraging professional development programs for your existing BI analytics staff to update their skills for Advanced Analytics.

 However, for many small and mid-sized companies, even having dedicated analytics staff is impossible.
-It’s often more effective to consider making use of a analytics services provider that can help you plan and implement a solution that best suits your business needs and goals.
-They typically have a wealth of experience implementing and transition Advanced Analytics for businesses large and small.
-If you are interested in exploring an advanced analytics platform, request a demo with Analance or try the platform for a 30-day free trial
+It’s often more effective to consider making use of an analytics services provider that can help you plan and implement a solution that best suits your business needs and goals.

 Convincing management of the importance of Advanced Analytics can be difficult.
 You need to do this so that proper funding is allocated to this endeavor.
 Some ways you can accomplish this are through demonstrating real use cases, examples of insights your staff can expect, and what the return on investment will be from deploying Advanced Analytics.